 On 4 July 2013, NAMA established a subsidiary, NAJVA.
 NAJVA is a wholly owned subsidiary of NAMGS.
 NAMA entered a joint venture arrangement with a consortium whereby a 20% interest in a limited partnership was acquired, and NAJVA was established to facilitate this transaction.
-The Group is not able to exercise significant influence over the partnership as the other 80% interest is held by one shareholder who controls the decision making of the partnership.
+Since its incorporation, NAJVA has invested in other joint arrangements with third parties where it has taken a minority non-controlling interest in an investee to facilitate the delivery of commercial and residential real estate property.